James E. Lewis: Early and personal life

 Pearlean was supportive of her son's desire to pursue a career in the arts, but her husband felt the opposite, believing that his son should make an honest living through manual labor.
 As a result, James E. Lewis opted to work at the Baltimore Calvert distillery during the summer following graduation, beginning on the 30th of June of that year.
 Having just graduated and now a young adult, Lewis registered for the Selective Service System.
-During this time, a legal loophole was created that allowed for African-Americans in Maryland to study at any college of their choice with tuition, travel, and room & board covered by the state, so long as they intended to study a field that had no current representation in any of the black schools they were allowed to attend.
+During this time, a legal loophole was created that allowed for African-Americans in Maryland to study at any college of their choice with tuition, travel, and room and board covered by the state, so long as they intended to study a field that had no current representation in any of the black schools they were allowed to attend.
 Lewis, seeing this law as a form of "poetic justice", decided to apply to study fine art at Philadelphia College of Art, now called the University of the Arts.
 Lewis studied for a year at PCA before receiving a letter in the mail from the United States Armed Forces stating that he had been drafted into World War II.

 Lewis had been drafted into the United States Navy, but soon after joined the United States Marine Corps due to a new policy that allowed for black recruits, something which he saw as both progress and a personal challenge.
 He was stationed at Camp Lejeune in Jacksonville, North Carolina, traveling there with his fellow Marines in a segregated train car.
 At the camp, the segregation further continued, with the black soldiers living in makeshift huts and their white counterparts living in brick buildings.
-In 1943, he received notice of his father's death, and returned home for the funeral.
+In 1943, he received notice of his father's death and returned home for the funeral.
 Shortly after the services, he returned to camp, something which he regretted in hindsight after finding out he could have been discharged, as he was his mother's sole source of financial support.
 He returned to discover that many of his unit members had been shipped out to the front lines in the Pacific.
 He heard stories of black soldiers being sent out with no weapons and so he had himself transferred to the 51st Defense Battalion, the first black fighting unit of the Marine Corp.
 Given the prevalence of racial discrimination in the United States military and the skill of the battalion, Lewis claimed that they were shipped out to Easter Island to keep them away from the action and preserve the image of the white Marines.
 He served a short stint in gunnery and intelligence before leaving the military in 1946.